gdalle/phd-resources/_pages/tutorials/foam.md

 See [the Foam documentation](https://foambubble.github.io/foam/) for installation instructions and first steps.

-## Getting it to work with Zotero and MdNotes
+## Working with Zotero and MdNotes

 > Todo